﷽

 Hi, I'm LGUG2Z. (spoken aloud as "Jeezy" - the last two alphabetic characters [G, Z])

-I maintain a number of popular open source software projects and Discord communities.
+I maintain a number of popular educational source software projects and Discord communities, and I post software development content on YouTube

 Projects